botpress/nlu/packages/distributed/readme.md

-# Botpress Locks
+# Botpress Distributed

-Contains locks and transaction queues to prevent many kinds of race conditions
+Contains distributed locks and distributed queues

+## Locks

+Locks prevent multiple types of race conditions.
 Race conditions can occur:

 - in single-threaded apps when using asynchronous code
 - in multi-threaded/multi-process apps
 - in mutli-instances apps

+## Queues

+A Distributed Task Queue can run tasks on multiple instances without the need for a master slave configuration.

 ## Licensing